Rust 🤝🏾 gRPC - Using Tonic

 The directories under which

-should look for dependencies in the proto file.
-Then theconfigure
+protocshould look for dependencies in the proto file.
+Then theconfigurefunction in itself. \

 tonic_build::configure()